-- For the nerve block/peripheral injection You may feel a pinch sensation when the needle is inserted.
-As soon as the medication is delivered, the discomfort should ease. - For a caudal epidural You may experience pressure when the medication is being injected.
+- You may experience pressure when the medication is being injected.
 This will subside one the injection is complete.
-You may also feel "pins and needles" in your legs after the injection. - You should take it easy for the rest of the day after your injection, resuming normal activities after 24 hours.
-Some patients experience facial flushing following the injection. - Following the procedure you must not drive a car or operate machinery until the next day. - Should you have any worries, feel unwell or suffer complications please contact your doctor or the Radiology Department on 01 8858171 or contact the Clinical Nurse Manager (CNM2) Deirdre Lynch on 086 4170566 between the hours of Monday to Friday 8am - 6pm.
-If you need to attend your General Practitioner (GP) or Accident and Emergency (A&E) Department, please inform the doctor that you have had a Xray guided injection performed.
+You may also feel "pins and needles" in your legs after the injection. - You should take it easy for the rest of the day, resuming normal activities after 24hours. - Following the procedure you must not drive a car, operate machinery or drink alcohol until the next day. - The radiology nurse will give you a card with contact information should you have any worries, feel unwell or suffer complications following your injections.
+If you need to attend your General Practitioner (GP) or Accident and Emergency (A&E) Department, please inform the doctor that you have had a nerve block injection performed.